-Under the Involuntary Commitment Statutes, an individual could be committed to the care and custody of the Office of Behavioral Health for up to seven months.
+Under the Involuntary Commitment Statutes, an individual could be committed to the care and custody of the Office of Behavioral Health for up to 270 days.
 During this time, the individual is placed into a treatment program that is appropriate and likely to be beneficial based on staff evaluations.
 The Office monitors the progress and reports to the court as necessary.

 The involuntary commitment is a legal proceeding that requires the documentation and filing of a petition.
 The involuntary commitment petition must be completed by persons that can provide clear and convincing evidence needed to prove to the court that the individual is abusing substances, dangerous to self and/or others, and/or incapacitated, and refuses voluntary treatment.
 Because this person is required to have direct observation and personal knowledge of the individual's substance use and must be able to testify in court, this person cannot have personal alcohol or drug issues.
 The legal proceeding is started while the individual is in a licensed detoxification program.
 This individual must also be placed on an emergency commitment.